supreethmv/blog/_posts/2024-09-11-ai_generated_text_indicators.md

 ### Redundant Vocabulary
 AI doesn’t have favorites, it uses all the words it knows just to make things sound varied.
 So, if you’re seeing fancy terms like “pivotal,” “crucial,” and “significant” all in one paragraph, it’s probably AI showing off.
 Humans?
 We pick a word and roll with it.
 If it’s “important,” it’s just *important*.

-**Example:**
+**Examples:**
-- *AI-generated*: “The pivotal nature of these findings underscores their critical importance and highlights their significant impact.”
+1. *AI*: “The pivotal nature of these findings underscores their critical importance and highlights their significant impact.”

-- *Human-written*: “This stuff is pretty important.
+    *Human*: “This stuff is pretty important.
 Seriously, it makes a big difference.”
-- **More Examples**:
-   - *AI*: “The notable outcome demonstrates an essential shift, pointing to crucial advancements in the field.”
+2. *AI*: “The notable outcome demonstrates an essential shift, pointing to crucial advancements in the field.”

-   - *Human*: “This change?
+    *Human*: “This change?
 Yeah, it’s a big deal.”

 ![distracted-boyfriend-meme-synonyms](/assets/img/ai-generated/synonym.jpg){: lqip="data:image/jpeg;base64,/9j/2wBDAAYEBQYFBAYGBQYHBwYIChAKCgkJChQODwwQFxQYGBcUFhYaHSUfGhsjHBYWICwgIyYnKSopGR8tMC0oMCUoKSj/2wBDAQcHBwoIChMKChMoGhYaKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCgoKCj/wAARCAAIAAoDASIAAhEBAxEB/8QAFgABAQEAAAAAAAAAAAAAAAAAAAQG/8QAIRAAAQMDBAMAAAAAAAAAAAAAAgABAwQFEhEVISIxcfD/xAAVAQEBAAAAAAAAAAAAAAAAAAADBP/EABoRAAICAwAAAAAAAAAAAAAAAAECAAMEEVH/2gAMAwEAAhEDEQA/ANdUXk46Y6WbAJALHVvLv86m2a7n3Gd8S5b0iIa0DrsynKAqYBeCf//Z"}